Wowowee: Segments

+Final segments

 Cash Motto

 In the Cash Motto segment, a random studio audience member who sent in a motto played a game with winnings up to PHP1,000,000.
 The contestant had one minute to grab as much cash in the air in a secluded capsule.
 They could not take peso bills while it is on the tank itself.
 The contestant was provided a broom to loosen up the money, so more would fly in the air.
 The amount of money they collected was what they kept.
 If the total amount of money grabbed reached PHP40,000 or over, the contestant received a Wowowee videoke along with the money they grabbed.
 Another random studio audience member was chosen after the segment.
 This second audience member did not get to play the game, but had to guess how much money the first audience member grabbed.
 The co-hosts usually gave a hint on the range.
 The contestant had up to three chances to guess how much was won.
 If the contestant guessed the correct amount, they won whatever the other player won.
 If they failed to guess, they still won PHP1,000 for being chosen.